 What is Deep Himmelblau’s main aim?

-There is a very interesting comment about the relationship between the creator / designer and his operating medium / tools -”First we shape our tools, thereafter they shape us”.
-Similarly the research enquires about the future impact of AI on the role of architects/designers and the relationship between new technologies / tools and designers.
+There is a very interesting comment about the relationship between the creator / designer and his operating medium / tools -”First we shape our tools, thereafter they shape us”, John Culkin, 1967.
+Similarly, the research enquires about the future impact of AI on the role of architects / designers and the relationship between new technologies / tools and designers.
 What role should AI play in the design process?
-Should the role of AI be to replace architects/designers?
-Or should it have a design assistant role to interacting with designers/architects to augments design workflows and creativity?
+Should the role of AI be to replace architects / designers?
+Or should it have a design assistant role to interacting with designers / architects to augment design workflows and creativity?